Free Kitchen Hacks eBook

 Twirling Mushroom Spinach Pasta onto fork

-Mushroom Spinach Pasta Ingredients
+Mushroom Spinach Pasta Ingredient Highlights

-• White wine.
 Pinot Grigio or Sauvignon Blanc is preferred, but any white wine that’s on the dryer side will work.
+Unsalted is best to allow you to have control over the salt content in your sauce.

 All ingredients for Mushroom Spinach Pasta including salt, garlic, butter, spinach, lemon, vegetable broth, white wine, olive oil, mushrooms, pasta, and pepper